fisher-alice/johnny-five-wiki/Getting-started-with-Johnny-Five-and-Node-Webkit.md

 Why this error?
 --
-This error occours because the johnny-five dependency `node-serialport` is a ["3rd party modules with C/C++ addons"](https://github.com/rogerwang/node-webkit/wiki/Using-Node-modules#3rd-party-modules-with-cc-addons).
+This error occurs because the johnny-five dependency `node-serialport` is a ["3rd party modules with C/C++ addons"](https://github.com/rogerwang/node-webkit/wiki/Using-Node-modules#3rd-party-modules-with-cc-addons).

 From the project page: